-The effective interest rate on all mortgage loans was 4.14 percent in August, up 6 basis points from 4.08 in July.
+The effective interest rate on all mortgage loans was 4.71 percent in August, unchanged from 4.71 in July.
 The effective interest rate accounts for the addition of initial fees and charges over the life of the mortgage.

 Media: Corinne Russell (202) 649-3032 / Stefanie Johnson (202) 649-3030Consumers: Consumer Communications or (202) 649-3811